forcedotcom/sfdx-simple/README.md

 For details on using sfdx-simple, please review the [Salesforce DX Developer Guide](https://goo.gl/rG43Cz).

+## Description of Files and Directories

+The sfdx-simple repo shows how you can set up your own repo to start using Salesforce DX.
+The repo includes a number of configuration files; some are specific to Salesforce DX while others are used by related applications such as Heroku Pipelines and CI, Eclipse, Git, or Selenium.

+The following list briefly describes each configuration file, the application that uses it, and whether it is required, optional, or is just a sample file that shows a best practice or additional examples of using a particular feature.
+See the [Salesforce DX Developer Guide](https://goo.gl/rG43Cz) for additional information.

+* **workspace-config.json**: Required by Salesforce DX.
+Configures your workspace, which typically refers to your source code directory structure.
+Use this file to specify the parameters that affect your Salesforce development project.
+* **app.json**: Required by Heroku Pipelines.
+Configures the Salesforce buildpack and add-on for Heroku review apps, which automatically spin up at each pull request.
+* **app-ci.json**: Required by Heroku CI.
+Configures the Salesforce buildpack and add-on and tests for the Heroku app that automatically spins up as part of a Heroku CI run.
+* **app-ci-test-runner.json**: Sample app-ci.json file that shows how to use the Test Runner within the context of Heroku CI.
+* **app-ci-apex-only.json**: Sample app-ci.json file that shows how to run Apex tests within the context of Heroku CI.
+* **Procfile**: Optional Heroku Pipelines file.
+* **.forceignore**:  Optional Salesforce DX file.
+Lists the directories and files that you want force:src:push/pull to ignore.
+* **.project**:  Required by the Eclipse IDE.
+Describes the Eclipse project.
+* **.gitignore**:  Optional Git file.
+Specifies intentionally untracked files that you want Git (or in this case GitHub) to ignore.
+* **bin/extra-org-setup.sh**: Sample Salesforce DX shell script that performs additional setup on a scratch org.
+Called by **bin/release**.
+* **bin/release**: Sample script file that describes the commands that are run during the release phase of a Heroku app deployment.
+Called by the Heroku **Procfile**.
+* **config/workspace-scratch-def.json**: Sample file that shows how to configure the shape of a scratch org.
+You can use this file when you create your workspace scratch org with the force:org:create command.
+In sfdx-simple, this file is also called by the **test/test-runner-config.json** file.
+* **test/pom.xml**: Sample Maven POM file that shows how to configure the Selenium tests.
+Called by the **test/test-runner-config.json** file.
+* **test/test-data.json**: Sample file used to load data into a scratch org.
+Called by **test/test-runner-config.json**.
+* **test/test-runner-config.json**: Required by Test Runner, although you can name the file anything you want.
+Configures all aspects of the Test Runner, such as its profiles, the tests to run, the orgs to create, the data to load, and so on.
+* **test/test.sh**: Sample script that shows how to use the Test Runner in the context of Heroku CI.
+Called by the sample **app-ci-test-runner.json** Heroku file.

+The following two directories contain source code:

+* **force-app**: The source for the sample Force.com app and tests.
+* **test/integration**: The Java source for the Selenium tests.

+Finally, the **utils** directory contains sample scripts for quickly creating and configuring Heroku apps and pipelines.

 ## Issues

 Please log issues related to this repository [here](https://github.com/forcedotcom/sfdx-simple/issues).